hhaji/Applied-Machine-Learning/README.md

 * You should not use code of others or be looking at code of others when you write your own: You can talk to people but have to write your own solution/code

 ## Questions?
-I’ll be having office hours for this course on Saturday 10:00 AM–12:00 AM.
+I’ll be having office hours for this course on Monday 09:30 AM–12:00 AM.
 If this isn’t convenient, email me at hhaji@sbu.ac.ir or talk to me after class.